rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 firewall-cmd --reload
 ```

+Ensure that your goal is to have the website open to the world when you add this rule!
+If not, change the zone or configure the firewall to correct that.

-At this point you should be able to access the Apache Web-Server via HTTPS.
-Enter `https://your-server-ip` or `https://your-server-hostname` to confirm the 'mod_ssl' configuration.
+At this point you should be able to access the Apache web server via HTTPS.
+Enter `https://your-server-ip` or `https://your-server-hostname` to confirm the `mod_ssl` configuration.

-## Generate SSL Certificate
+## Generate SSL/TLS certificate

-To generate a new self-signed certificate for Host rocky8 with 365 days expiry, run:
+To generate a self-signed certificate for host rocky8 with 365 days expiry, run:

 `openssl req -newkey rsa:2048 -nodes -keyout /etc/pki/tls/private/httpd.key -x509 -days 365 -out /etc/pki/tls/certs/httpd.crt`